isakb/HiV/README.md

 [LycheeJS](https://github.com/martensms/lycheeJS).
 HiⅤ is trying to be [more hipsterific with a narrower focus](doc/RATIONALE.md)).

+## Status

+HiⅤ is not yet ready to be used by anyone.

 ## Name

 The Ⅴ is the roman numeral 5, not the letter V. The name may also (in more